Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

 \subsection{Baselines}

-To the best of our knowledge, \system{} is the first system to tolerate both Byzantine servers and workers.
-Hence, it is hard to find the perfect baseline to compare \system{} against.
-We chose the following baselines to show the benefits of deploying \system{}. \paragraph{Vanilla baseline.} This is the vanilla deployment of TensorFlow or PyTorch.
-We highlight two key differences between this deployment and \system{}.
-First, this setup uses only one trusted parameter server.
-This reduces the communication links with the workers and eliminates the overhead of synchronization required in case of using multiple servers.
-Second, a lightweight GAR i.e.,\ \emph{Average} is used by such a baseline, where more computational intensive ones e.g.,\ \bulyan{} are used by \system{}.
-Thus, comparing \system{} against this baseline quantifies the overhead of replicating the parameter server and the Byzantine resilience cost.
+To the best of our knowledge, \system{} is the first library to accommodate both Byzantine servers and workers.
+We chose the following baselines to compare \system{} to. \paragraph{Vanilla baseline} This is the vanilla deployment of TensorFlow or PyTorch.
+Such deployment fails to tolerate any Byzantine behavior whatsoever.
+Comparing \system{} against this baseline quantifies the overhead of Byzantine resilience.

-\paragraph{AggregaThor~\cite{aggregathor}.} This is the only existing scalable ML system that achieves Byzantine resilience, yet only for Byzantine workers.
-It is built on TensorFlow and supports training only on CPUs.\footnote{That is why it is missing in all GPU and PyTorch figures.} AggregaThor uses only one trusted server while tolerating Byzantine workers.
-Moreover, it works only under a synchronous network assumption.
-For a fair comparison with our TensorFlow-based system, we run AggregaThor with \bulyan{}~\cite{bulyanPaper}.
-Thus, comparing with this baseline quantifies the overhead of the network asynchrony assumption and the replicated parameter server.
+\paragraph{\aggregathor~\cite{aggregathor}} This is the only existing scalable ML system that achieves Byzantine resilience, yet only for Byzantine workers.
+It is built on TensorFlow and supports training only on CPUs. \aggregathor{} uses one central, trusted server while tolerating Byzantine workers (i.e.,\ uses \textit{SSMW} setup), and it considers synchronous networks.
+For a fair comparison with our \system{}--based systems, we use the same GAR for both deployments.
+Thus, comparing with this baseline quantifies the overhead of using our object--oriented design and the communication layer we provide.